Mitigating the Impact of Noisy Edges on Graph-Based Algorithms via Adversarial Robustness Evaluation: Method

 \subsection{A Multi-Level Algorithm Framework Based on Robust Node Set}

-We calculate the robustness score for all data points and sort them in ascending order based on their robustness scores.
+We calculate the spade score for all data points and sort them in ascending order.
 We then select a small number of data points with the lowest spade score, which correspond to the highest robustness, to form a robust subset.
-After obtaining the robust node set, we perform spectral clustering exclusively on this set to partition it into the desired number of k clusters.
+After obtaining the robust node set, we perform spectral clustering exclusively on this set to group the robust nodes into $k$ clusters.
 For each cluster, we calculate its centroid.
-Subsequently, each non-robust data point not selected for the robust set is assigned to the cluster whose centroid is closest to the data point.
+Subsequently, each non-robust data point is assigned to the cluster whose centroid is closest to it.